10 Most Asked Questions About Leadership (And Their Answers)

 Decision-making is constant

-Decision-making is a process, but it is actually something we do constantly.
+Coming to a decision is a process, but it is actually something we do constantly.
 Whether we are conscious of the process or not, we are faced with a multitude of decisions to make every day.
 Estimates vary as to exactly how many, but, researcher Sheena Iyengar did studies of US adults showing they made around 70 conscious decisions on a daily basis.

 And there are higher estimates.
 Researchers at Cornell University have shown that we make 226.7 decisions each day on just food alone (Wansink and Sobal, 2007).
 I am guessing my .7 decision was when I nearly had that extra cup of coffee…